ibkvictor/esp32cam_yolo_flask/README.md

 open the Arduino sketch file `sketch\esp32cam_objectdetection.ino` in the Arduino IDE change the network credentials and upload to your esp32cam

 ### Change email credentials
 Change the email address and password in app.py.
+If you are using gmail, ensure that the less secure apps setting is switched on.
+You can check here for more details.
+[My google account activity settings](https://www.google.com/settings/security/lesssecureapps)

 ### Run
 ```python